RaynorUE/snich/FeatureRoadmap.md

     - _Flow 1: New Table
         - _Prompt which instance load tables, after select of table load all fields for table_
         - _Prompt use to pick a field to sync (Field name - (type ??
 Maybe limt types)), make first Selection "Sync All - as JSON"_
+- _Configuration option for indicating "Always prompt for app scope" which will be used in filtering, else will "show all files regardless of app scope"._
+    - _Ability to set "per instance" the default / current app scope?
+Could tie this with "Set my Application"_

 #### Changed
 - _Sync Record now saves into appropriate application folder tree._